Handling Water-Damage Claims

 The following tips can help the claims process go more smoothly:

-- Review your policy to make sure you understand what it covers and what it doesn’t.
-If you’re not sure, ask your agent or the company to explain.
-Visit the Office of Public Insurance Counsel (OPIC) website at www.opic.state.tx.us to find coverage summaries for most homeowners policies sold in Texas.
+- Review your policy to make sure you understand what it covers and what it doesn't.
+If you're not sure, ask your agent or the company to explain.
+Visit the Office of Public Insurance Counsel (OPIC) website to find coverage comparisons for most homeowners policies sold in Texas.

 - Have your policy number ready when you call your company.
 Be prepared to answer questions about the damage.

-- Take pictures or videotape the damaged area and any damaged property before you make any repairs.
+- Take pictures or video the damaged area and property before you make repairs.
 This is especially important if you make repairs before your insurance adjuster has seen the damage.

 - Don't throw away anything you removed from the house until your insurance adjuster has seen it.

-- Make reasonable repairs that are necessary to protect your home and property from more damage, but don’t make large structural or permanent repairs until your company says it’s OK.
+- Make reasonable repairs to protect your home and property from more damage, but don't make structural or permanent repairs until your company says it's OK.

 - Write down everything you spend on repairs and keep the receipts.

 - Keep a log that lists everyone you spoke with at your insurance company.
 Note the time, date, name of the person, and what you talked about.
+Follow up with the company in writing to confirm important details.
 Keep copies of letters or other documents you and your company send each other.

 After you file the claim, you should hear from the insurance company within a day or two.
 The insurance company will tell you about its claims process and any responsibilities you have.
 The company should give you the name of the person who will be working on your claim.